 THE INSURANCE THAT WE ARe USING FOR OUR RECENT TRIPS

 Within these premises, we set out to search amongst the infinite number of travel insurance companies available on the internet.
-Finally, we found World Nomads, one that’s customizable and affordable.
+Finally, we found Heymondo, one that’s customizable and affordable.

 To help figure what coverage suits you, you can get a quote in less than a minute here.

 Thank you for you information if there is anything else you can think of please e-mail me.
 I will traveling with a cuban friend first to cienfuegos and then on to trinidad because time is of the essence I will be renting car in havana …i know it is expensive.

 Hope you have an unforgettable trip in Cuba!!